conedevelopment/i18n/README.md

 Push your Laravel translations to the front-end and use them easily with JavaScript.

-The JSON bases translations are not supported!
+The JSON based translations are not supported!

 If you have any question how the package works, we suggest to read this post:
 [Using Laravel’s Localization in JS](https://pineco.de/using-laravels-localization-js/).